Muhammad Kawtharani

-Sheikh Mohammad Hussein Al-Kawtharani is a senior commander in Hezbollah and its liaison to Iraq, known for coordinating the activities of Iran-aligned paramilitary groups.
+Sheikh Mohammad Hussein Al-Kawtharani (born between 1945 and 1961) is a Lebanese born senior commander in Hezbollah and its liaison to Iraq, known for coordinating the activities of Iran-aligned paramilitary groups.
 His influence grew significantly after the death of Qasem Soleimani, the former commander of the Quds Force, who was killed in a U.S. drone strike in January 2020.
 Following Soleimani's death, al-Kawtharani reportedly took over some of the responsibilities for coordinating political and military actions of the pro-Iran militias in Iraq.

-Born in Najaf, Iraq, al-Kawtharani studied in the city and has long been a key player in Hezbollah's operations in Iraq.
+Born in Najaf to Lebanese parents from the village of Al-Ghassaniyah, Lebanon, al-Kawtharani studied in the city and has long been a key player in Hezbollah's operations in Iraq.
 He is known to be fluent in Iraqi Arabic and is married to an Iraqi woman, which has helped him navigate Iraq's political and military landscape.
 His rise in prominence came after the 2003 U.S.-led invasion of Iraq, when he was appointed to oversee Hezbollah's operations in the country.
 Al-Kawtharani frequently traveled between Baghdad and Beirut and worked closely with Iraqi leaders, particularly during times of political instability.